Bogota Nightlife - 20 Best Bars and Nightclubs

 Bogota nightlife is highly concentrated in a party area called Zona Rosa/Zona T. On a map, Zona Rosa goes pretty much from Avenida 79 to Avenida 85, and from Carrera 11 to Carrera 15.
 Zona T is a smaller part of Zona Rosa, basically the pedestrian area next to the shopping mall Andino.

-If you come to Bogota for partying, I strongly advise you to stay in Zona Rosa as this will mean you won't need a taxi to go back home.
+If you come to Bogota for partying, I think it's best to sleep in Zona Rosa so you won't need a taxi to go back home.
 This is a very safe neighborhood where you will be comfortable to walk at any time of the day or night.

 The main problem is that the hotels there can be quite expensive.
-The two best affordable choices are NH Bogota Boheme Royal (70US$ per night) and Hotel Saint Simon (57US$ per night).
+The two best affordable choices are Avani Royal Zona T (US$70 per night) and Hotel Saint Simon (US$57 per night).

 You also have two 5-star hotels, Sofitel and the Four Seasons, but they cost over 200US$ per night.